 Pros and Cons

-• Client marketplace that could help you attract more new clients
+- Client marketplace that may help you attract new clients

-• Clients need to create a Vagaro account when booking which some find annoying
+- Clients need to create a Vagaro account before they can book online

-• There is a slight learning curve in the beginning as a lot of features
+- There is a learning curve in the beginning

 Fresha